-Should Landlords Get Home Warranties For The Properties They Rent To Cover Repairs?
+Should Landlords Get Home Warranties For The Properties They Rent?

 When you own a rental property, your number 1 priority is to keep your home in a good condition to attract tenants.
 While homeowners’ insurance covers damage caused by lightning, fire accidents, etc., a home warranty will shield your appliances and systems.
 But are home warranties for rental properties worth it?
 Read through the article to know the pros and cons of getting a home warranty for a rental property.